Find a Dive Center

 One of the most beautiful areas in Thailand, the Phi Phi Islands dramatic landscape is just as beautiful underwater as it is above.
 Perfectly placed to access all the best dive sites of the area, Koh Phi Phi is a very popular holiday destination.

-The Phi Phi Islands are located between Phuket and the Krabi mainland in the Andaman Sea.
-The two main islands, Koh Phi Phi Don and Koh Phi Phi Leh are very popular with backpackers and along with the beautiful scenery, beaches and tropical island feel they also have access to some excellent diving.
 Koh Phi Phi Don is the largest and most populated whilst Koh Phi Phi Leh is famous for where the film “The Beach” was filmed and although is mostly uninhabited, it is packed during the day with visitors in the easily recognisable Maya Bay.
 Both islands were affected by the Tsunami of 2004 which huge destruction on the low lying areas of Phi Phi Don, most of with has been repaired and rebuilt since and all new buildings have been height restricted to preserve the islands stunning views.

 Phi Phi Don can easily be reached from all the surrounding tourist locations with frequent ferries from Phuket, Krabi and Koh Lanta and the nearest international airports being in Phuket and Krabi so the islands are relatively quick and easy to reach.
 There is also the option of taking a seaplane to Phi Phi from Phuket.
 Once on the island there are officially no motorised vehicles except a couple of motorbikes, so everywhere is reached on foot or by water taxis.